boocockp/leaguetable/design/Views.md

 - View app displays routing items in a menu and when clicked, adds history item with path
 - When location changed, finds component with longest path and displays its component, passing in rest of path
 - Could have favourites widget added if want to
-- Idea of self-routing comnponents - each component in a container handles a route segment, gets rest of path and decides how to use it
+- Idea of self-routing components - each component in a container handles a route segment, gets rest of path and decides how to use it
 - Could have override routes if necessary
 - Should view state be part of main redux state?
 Prob better if components self-contained - devolve control to appropriate level
 - Routing should *not* destroy a component when move away
 - Important to be able to move to a different part of app, change something, go back and see effect
 - Tab control not suitable as have levels of navigation
+- All react routers seem to destroy current dom when moving to another page

 List-entity view
 ----------------